royashbrook/royashbrook.github.io/_posts/2010-09-13-normal-and-abnormal-ways-to-display-the-logical-scan-fragmentation.md

 To do this I just did a simple for loop with a call out to a ….
 I forget what these things are even called since no one uses them anymore or cares.
-I thought about trying to convert it to one command (that's what I started with) but there were scoping issues remember what the last hit was on the table name and it really just seemed silly about 15 minutes into playing with it so I just got it here and left it. =P
+I thought about trying to convert it to one command (that's what I started with) but there were scoping issues remember what the last hit was on the table name and it really just seemed silly about 15 minutes into playing with it so I just got it here and left it. 😛

 ```sh
 set tablename=